Metrological/payment-csp-backend-example/README.md

 # Metrological Payment Service: Integration Guide for Content Service Providers
-Bas van Meurs, Metrological, October 2017
+Bas van Meurs, Metrological, September 2018

 This repository contains an example on how to build/extend an API endpoint for the Metrological Payment Service (MPS).
 MPS is a MAF service that can be used from a MAF app to offer payed content.
 For more information on the MAF-side of MPS, refer to the payment example MAF app in the maf-example folder.